-With so much information being shared online, it’s easy for someone to hack into accounts and snag enough sensitive data to steal your identity.
+With much information being shared online, it’s easy for someone to hack into accounts and snag enough sensitive data to steal your identity.
+Statistics specific to identity theft in Canada as of 2022 has been reported by The Canadian Anti-Fraud Centre as being 68,000 fraud reports, 43,476 victims and over $360 million in fraud.
 To keep your identity safe, it’s important to stay informed about potential red flags that could indicate a threat.
 Here are five signs of identity theft to keep an eye out for.

 Identity theft is not always obvious.
 Most thieves will not drain your account dry in one breach.
 Instead, they’ll make small purchases with your credit card or take out minor withdrawals from your bank account, making it difficult for you to notice that someone is using your funds.
+Credit card theft is one of the biggest in which current statistics indicate 56 percent of applications are the result of identity fraud.
 If you start noticing withdrawals that you can’t explain, contact your bank to freeze your accounts until you can find out what’s happening.

 Credit Collectors Start Calling You